marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-01.md

    o There is a need to support a description of the different nature of the sources of the energy used (mix).
-It should be flexible are the types of sources migh augment in the future.
+It should be flexible are the types of sources might augment in the future.

 # References